SimeonKazandzhiev/simeonpk/README.md

 # simeonpk
-portfolio with HTML, CSS, JavaScript
+Portfolio with HTML, CSS, JavaScript

 You can open it from here: https://simeonkazandzhiev.github.io/simeonpk/